zabuxx/arduino-board-index/README.md

 I've downloaded the latest version of the [GNU Arm Embedded Toolchain Downloads](https://developer.arm.com/downloads/-/gnu-rm), recompressed the `.xd` files as `.bz2` and moified `package_adafruit_index.json` to use the latest compiler toolchain.

+Only tested on **x86_64-pc-linux-gnu**, but should work on for Win/MacOS as well (open an issue if not).
+The binaries turn out 7~10% smaller in size with the new compiler, benchmarking is on todo list...

-Apart from some linker warnings seem to be working fine, but use at your own risk...
+Apart from some linker warnings seem to be working fine, but as always on this part of the show, **no guarantees and use at your own risk**...

 ![image](https://github.com/zabuxx/arduino-board-index/assets/18469570/ecbfcff3-e4f1-4dc8-b197-e27846a6fead)